Thenlie/readme-generator/README.md

   git clone git@github.com:Thenlie/readme-generator.git
   ```

-  You can then use the command `npm i` to download the projects npm dependencies.
-Currently, that is just Inquirer.
-Once you have done that you are all set!
-Now you can run the program with the command `node index.js`.
+  You can then use the command `npm install` to download the projects npm dependencies.
+Currently, that is Inquirer, TypeScript and Es-Lint.
+Once you have done that you are ready to compile the typescript.
+This can be done with the command `npm run build`.
+This will output JavaScript files to the `/dist` directory which are used by node.
+Finally, to run the application, use the command `npm start`.

+  > NOTE: If you make any code changes, be sure to run `npm run build` again.

   ## Usage